 The Human Resources Committee.
 The Committee is responsible for discharging the Board's responsibilities relating to the compensation of the NEOs, for approving and evaluating all compensation of NEOs, including salaries, bonuses, compensation plans and policies, and other incentive programs.
 The Committee members are all "independent" in accordance with the New York Stock Exchange rules and the Company's Director Nomination Policy.
-The Committee meetings are held regularly throughout the year, with four meetings typically held per fiscal year.
+The Committee acts pursuant to a charter that has been approved by our Board.
+Committee meetings are held regularly throughout the year, with four meetings typically held per fiscal year.
 The Committee meetings, in most instances, occur prior to regularly scheduled Board meetings, with telephonic meetings occurring as necessary.
-Other members of our Board of Directors are sometimes invited to attend the Committee meeting typically include the Chair, the CEO and the Vice President, Administration.
+Other members of our Board of Directors are sometimes invited to attend the Committee meetings.
+In addition, others in regular attendance at the Committee meeting typically include the Chair, the CEO and the Vice President, Administration.